karan/Hook/README.md

 Hook
 ====

-ProductHunt API for retrieving today's hunts.
-Posts are cached for 60 minutes.
+ProductHunt API for retrieving today's hunts and comments for any post.

 *If you are using Hook, please let me know and I'll showcase your app here.*